D-J-Harris/d-j-harris.github.io/README.md

 # Deep Bites by Dan

-Digesting Deep Learning and Beyond, One Bite at a Time
+[Digesting Deep Learning and Beyond, One Bite at a Time] (d-j-harris.github.io)